Loop group actions on categories and Whittaker invariants: Categories over quotient stacks

 From the isomorphism $(\iota^!)^\C \circ \theta_{Y \hto X} \simeq (\iota_+)_\C$, we deduce:

 \begin{cor} In the situation described in Sect. \ref{sssec:setup}, the three equivalences

 form a commutative diagram. \end{cor}

 \ssec{Transitive groups actions} We wish to generalize Corollary \ref{cor:transitive_action_fd} to the pro-finite dimensional setting.
-This is not implied by the above section as $x \hto X$ is not a closed embedding whenever $X$ is infinite dimensional.
+This is not implied by the above section as $x \hto X$ is not of finite presentation whenever $X$ is infinite dimensional.
 Instead, we will consider a family of triangles as above with $Y$ shrinking to $x$ and deal with a convergence problem.

-\sssec{} The set-up for the present subsection in the following: \begin{itemize} \item[(i)] $H$ is a pro-group endowed with a character $\mu: H \to \GG_a$; \item[(ii)] $X= \lim_r X^r$ a pro-$H$-scheme; \item[(iii)] $\iota: \{x\} \hookrightarrow X$ be the inclusion of a point into $X$; \item[(iv)] $S \subseteq H$ is the stabilizer of $x$; \item[(v)] the $H$-action on $X$ is transitive, i.e., that the natural map $\{x\}/S \to X/H$ is an isomorphism. \end{itemize} Our goal is to prove the following theorem:
+\sssec{} The set-up for the present subsection in the following: \begin{itemize} \item[(i)] $H$ is a pro-group endowed with a character $\mu: H \to \GG_a$; \item[(ii)] $X \in \Sch_H^\pro$, equipped with an $H$-compatible presentation $X= \lim_r X^r$; \item[(iii)] $\iota: \{x\} \hookrightarrow X$ be the inclusion of a point into $X$; \item[(iv)] $S \subseteq H$ is the stabilizer of $x$; \item[(v)] the $H$-action on $X$ is transitive, i.e., that the natural map $\{x\}/S \to X/H$ is an isomorphism. \end{itemize} Our goal is to prove the following theorem:

 \begin{thm} In the situation described in Sect. \ref{sssec:setup-transitive}, the three functors

 form a commutative diagram of \emph{equivalences}.
 Here, $\Theta_{x \hto X}$ is the functor (\ref{eqn:Theta_x}), associated to the dimension theory of $X$ specified in Remark \ref{rem:dim_thry-chosen}. \end{thm}